FAIR AI Models in High Energy Physics: Methods

-For an AI model to be FAIR, we stress that first, the dataset used to train the model must be FAIR and follow domain-relevant community standards because the dataset is an essential part of the AI model's provenance.
+For an ML model to be FAIR, we stress that, first, the dataset used to train the model must be FAIR, and follow domain-relevant community standards, because the dataset is an essential part of the ML model's provenance.
 In \tablename~\ref{tab:FAIR-defs}, we present a set of proposed FAIR AI principles, adapted from the FAIR principles created for research software~\cite{FAIR4RSFinal} by the Research Data Alliance (RDA) FAIR for Research Software (FAIR4RS) Working Group~\cite{FAIR4RS,KATZ2021100222,FAIR4RSFinal,rda,katz_daniel_s_2022_6647819}.
-This will be provided as input to the RDA FAIR for ML (FAIR4ML) interest group\cite{RDA-FAIR4ML} that recently formed, in September 2022.
-These guidelines describe a minimum set of criteria for a model to be considered FAIR.
-However, we note that additional criteria may be necessary to truly ensure a shareable, reproducible, and extendable AI model.
+This set of principles has been given to the RDA FAIR for ML (FAIR4ML) interest group~\cite{RDA-FAIR4ML} that formed in September 2022.
+We believe that these guidelines are the minimum criteria for a model to be considered as FAIR.
+However, additional criteria may be necessary to truly ensure a shareable, reproducible, and extendable ML model.

-A critical challenge for ensuring reproducibility is that backend optimizations, including changes in operation order, the operation precision, and parallelization strategy interferes with the output of the AI algorithm.
-Currently, frameworks such as PyTorch and ONNX have different AI model intermediate representations (IRs), which can lead to different outputs depending on how the model is initialized or compiled.
+A critical challenge to ensure reproducibility is that of backend optimizations.
+The output of the AI algorithm can be affected by changes in the operation order, operation precision, and parallelization strategy.
+Currently, frameworks such as PyTorch and ONNX have different intermediate representations (IRs), which can lead to different outputs depending on how the model is initialized or compiled.
 These differences can be substantial even when the same hardware is used~\cite{pytorch_github_issue}.
-Moreover, specific processor types have limitations in the bit precision of various operations.
-Differences in precision can lead to substantial deviations, which renders exact reproducibility across processors nearly impossible.
-As a consequence, for the purposes of this paper, we refer to reproducibility as the ability to produce results that are statistically consistent with the aggregate data on a large scale, but when comparing a single inference on the same data, can deviate within a specified tolerance.
+Moreover, specific processor types may have limitations in the bit precision of various operations.
+Differences in precision can lead to substantial deviations, rendering exact reproducibility across processors nearly impossible.
+As a consequence, for the purposes of this discussion, we refer to reproducibility as the ability to produce results that are statistically consistent with the aggregate data on a large scale, but when comparing a single inference on the same data, can deviate within a specified tolerance.